 5. Bake for 15-17 minutes, until the crust begins to turn golden at the edges.
 Remove from the oven and allow crust to cool completely before filling.

-You can mix it up by adding just one extra ingredient to your pie crust.
+You can add an extra burst of flavor to your pie by adding just one extra ingredient to your crust.